fab13n/lamtez/EXAMPLES.md

     let f = \x: x+1;
     list-map f param

-With the following example, something noteworthy is happening: although Lamtez handles the storage for you, so you don't have to separate it from the parameter at the beginning nor bundle it with the result at the end, this isn't true anymore when creating contracts: these take as parameter a function of type `forall p r s: (p*s) -> (r*s)`.
+With the following example, something noteworthy is happening.
+When writing the current contract, Lamtez handles the boilerplate related to storage access and update.
+However, when a contract creates another contract, the later doesn't benefit from those features.
+It is initialized with a function of type `∀ parameter storage result: (parameter×storage) → (result×storage)`, and the manipulation of storage fields must be performed explicitly by the function body.

+Here, within the lambda, `x` is bound to a `int×unit` pair, applies the map operation on the first half `x.0`, then pairs the result with a unit term `()`.

     type t = (list int * unit)

     \(param :: unit):

-    let map_add1 = \(x :: t): (list-map (\y: y+1) x.0, x.1);
+    let map_add1 = \(x :: t): (list-map (\y: y+1) x.0, ());
     let key = tz1SuakBpFdG9b4twyfrSMqZzruxhpMeSrE5;
     contract-create key None False False self-amount map_add1

 ## Parameterizable payment contract

 This one is tedious to follow in Michelson, quite a bit of stack shuffling!
-With named variables and types, here's my version:
+With named variables and labelled types, here's my version:

     type line    = Title: string * Amount: tez * Destination: contract unit unit type t_param = Register: line + Execute: nat